 A stroke is a medical emergency.
 Prompt treatment is crucial.
 Early action can minimize brain damage and potential complications.

-The good news is that strokes can be treated and prevented, and many fewer Americans now die of stroke than was the case even 15 years ago.
-Better control of major stroke risk factors — high blood pressure, smoking and high cholesterol — is likely responsible for the decline.
+The good news is that strokes can be treated and prevented, and many fewer Americans die of stroke now than even 15 years ago.
+Better control of major stroke risk factors — high blood pressure, smoking and high cholesterol — may be responsible for the decline.

 When to see a doctor